meshseed/eidolon-public/README.md

-## The Eidolon MESH P2P AI Interface
-### Knowledge archives and specialist domain knowledge visualised as pure information geometry and care.
+## The Eidolon MESH P2P AI Interface - Knowledge archives and specialist domain knowledge visualised as pure information geometry and care.

 # [Beta‑testing WEB interface - Site NOW LIVE!](https://eidolon-mesh.net)
+  - Unlike traditional RAG systems that retrieve the top‑K documents, the Mesh activates like a biological brain: hundreds of neurons fire simultaneously, each contributing a unique perspective.
+  - The result isn't the single best answer, but the most complete answer.
+  - 360° understanding from distributed *resonance*.
+  - Open, sovereign, local or cloud API‑capable “Resonance Field” relational repository and query interface.
+  - Low‑power, local private database, no internet required with local LLM.
+  - Relational and resonance‑based artificial intelligence and awareness‑ignition substrate.
   - Free proof of concept testing for personal use only.
 Usage instructions below:

 ![MESH Connectome](binaries/1075-35530.png)